JASYTIONLINE/3302-cmpa-repo/content/1-about.md

 ## About JASYTI.
 I am 55 years old and currently serve in the Texas National Guard as an E-8 Master Sergeant.

 I have been a combat engineer, then graduated Ordnance Missile Electronics Munitions Technology training at Redstone Arsenal, and later became a wheeled-vehicle mechanic and supervisor for the military and the U.S. Border Patrol.
 Eventually I moved into administration, mission support, and operations.
-I now am looking to move into Operations and Project Management in the technology in Artificial Intelligence Environment's.
+I now am looking to move into Operations and Project Management in the technology in Artificial Intelligence Environments.

 ### My Interests
 - I am an aspiring musician learning to play bass guitar.
 I write my own lyrics and create the music with AI as a proof of concept, then record with live musicians for publication and performance.